 Q: Is it appropriate to diagnose fictional characters with mental illnesses?

-A: It's important to remember that diagnosing fictional characters is not the same as diagnosing real people.
+A: make sure to remember that diagnosing fictional characters is not the same as diagnosing real people.
 The goal is not to label characters but rather to use their traits as a tool for understanding and discussing mental health concepts.

 Q: Can Winnie the Pooh stories be used to teach children about mental health?